Synnotech-AG/Synnotech.MsSqlServer/README.md

 // (usually one MDF and one LDF file). var databaseFilesInfo = await Database.DetachDatabaseAsync(connectionString);

-// You can now use do the stuff you like with the MDF files, e.g. moving them to another
+// You can now access the physical files of a database, to e.g. move them to another
 // server, ZIPPING them for redistribution, etc. In this example, we copy them to another
 // folder:
 foreach (var fileInfo in databaseInfo.Files)